decentralized-identity/trustdidweb-v03/spec/specification.md

 #### Entry Hash Generation and Verification

-The `entryHash` follows the version number and dash character `-` in the `versionId` item in each DID log entry.
+The `entryHash` follows the version number and dash character `-` in the `versionId` property in each DID log entry.
 Each `entryHash` is calculated across its [[ref: log entry]], excluding the [[ref: Data Integrity]] proof.
 The `versionId` used in the input to the hash is a predecessor value to the current [[ref: log entry]], ensuring that the [[ref: entries]] are cryptographically "chained" together in a microledger.
-For the first [[ref: log entry]], the predecessor `versionId` is the SCID (itself a hash), while for all other entries it is the `versionId` item from the previous log entry.
+For the first [[ref: log entry]], the predecessor `versionId` is the SCID (itself a hash), while for all other entries it is the `versionId` property from the previous log entry.

 ##### Generate Entry Hash